stokpop/lograter/README.md

 ### Help `latency` command:

-        latency      Parse a log file that contains latency numbers.
     Usage: latency [options] <List of files to parse, or a file prefix to automatically load a set of files>
       Options:
         -ag, --aggregate-duration
           Aggregate graph values per time period in seconds.
 Aggregation kicks in for graphs with more than 10000 points.
 The graph name will tell that aggregation took place.
           Default: 5
         --clickpath-end-of-session-snippet
           Url's that contain this snippet are used as end of session marker (default: logout)
           Default: logout
         --clickpath-report-step-duration
           Report the average duration between clickpath steps in millis.
           Default: false
         --clickpath-short-code-length
           Length of parts between slashes in clickpath urls, to shorten the path.
           Default: 3
         -cf, --counter-fields
           Counter fields to use for counting.
 Comma separated list of field names.
           Default: service,operation
         -fffe, --filefeederfilter-excludes
           Regular expression to use in the file feeder.
 Matches will NOT be included.
 Matches are made on complete logline.
         -fffi, --filefeederfilter-includes
           Regular expression to use in the file feeder.
 Matches will be included.
           Matches are made on complete logline.
         -gtps, --graph-with-tps
           Use true TPS per second in graphs instead of moving avg.
 (TPS per minute is default)
           Default: false
         -gh, --graphs-histo
           Create histogram graphs
           Default: false
         -ghtml, --graphs-html
           Output html google charts style graphs
           Default: false
         -gp, --graphs-percentile
           Create percentile graphs
           Default: false
         -gr, --graphs-responsetimes
           Create response times graphs
           Default: false
         -gt, --graphs-tps
           Create TPS graphs
           Default: false
         -lp, --log-pattern
           The logback/httpd LogFormat pattern to use.
           Default: %d;%X{sessionId};%X{service};%X{operation};%X{latency}%n
         -mf, --mapper-file
           Mapper file to use.
 Also used in clickpath analysis.
         --max-unique-counters
           Maximum number of unique counters before an overflow counter is used that combines all further counters (named OVERFLOW_COUNTER).
           Default: 512
         -conc, --report-concurrent-transactions
           Calculate and report concurrent calls based on log time and duration.
           Adds a conc column in the report that shows the max concurrent requests for that particular url or request mapper.
           Default: false
         -sd, --report-standard-dev
           Calculate and report standard deviation of durations.
           Default: false
         -tps, --report-transactions-per-second
           Calculate and report transactions per second (next to TPM).
           Default: false
         -clickpath
           Determine and report click paths (BETA).
 Set sessionfield for the session id to use.
           Default: false
         -failure-aware
           Be failure aware if possible.
 Report on failed hits in each analysis line.
 If not set the module defaults are used.
+        -failure-field
+          Field used for failure detection.
+Also specify the failure type.
+Default is empty.
+        -failure-field-regexp
+          The regular expression to determine failures.
+If it matches, it is a failure, otherwise success.
+          Default: error
+        -failure-field-type
+          Type of the failure field: bool, http, regexp.
+Default is http.
+          Default: http
+          Possible Values: [http, bool, regexp]
         -graphs-histo-simulator
           If histo graphs are enabled, also merge a simulation of the histogram based on stub delay generator.
           Default: false
         -include-failed-hits-in-analysis
           Include failed hits in analysis.
 When false the reported number of failures and failure percentage are the same for each counter, but the other calculated values such as min, max, tps, averaqe, percentiles will not include failed hits.
 "Default behaviour can differ for different modules.
 Most have true, performance center analysis has false.
         -latency-field
           Field used for latency.
 Also specify the latency unit!
           Default: latency
         -latency-unit
           Unit used for latency: seconds, milliseconds, microseconds, nanoseconds.
           Default is milliseconds.
           Default: milliseconds
           Possible Values: [seconds, milliseconds, microseconds, nanoseconds]
         -report-percentiles
           List of percentiles to report.
 These are comma separated double values, for example: 99,99.9,99.995
           Default: [99.0]
         -report-stub-delays
           Add stub delay column settings in report.
           Default: false
         -session-duration
           Determine the average session duration.
 Set sessionfield for the session id to use.
           Default: false
         -sessionfield
           Name of the session field to use for clickpath and session duration analysis, from logpattern.
         -sessionfield-regexp
           Regexp to use to get the sessionId from the sessionField.
 Use a capture group () to specify the sessionId capture.
         -single-mapper
           Use single mapper for all counters.
 Mapper file is ignored.
           Default: false

 ## build